RAF Museum Hendon, aviation and aircraft collection - August 2006

 ...the guided tour of the Battle of Britain Hall at Hendon and here's a

-scene depicting an area where a bomb has gone off.
-Anyone for a cup
+scene depicting an area where a devastating bomb has hit during WWII.

 |

-Here's our knowledgeable guide telling us all about radar development
+Here's our knowledgeable RAF Museum guide telling us all about radar

-during the Second World War, after which we found out all about...
+development during the Second World War, after which we found out all

 |